 Boats qualifying for the Olympic Games: 8

-Gillian and Miriam’s regatta started badly.
-They were fourth out of five in their heat, 4.42 seconds off qualifying directly for their semi final, and so unlike the pair or the quad, had to race a repechage.
-They won this by 2.77 seconds from Romania, but then finished fifth in their semi-final, having held that position throughout the race which was won by the Netherlands, stroked by Pieta van Dishoek whom Miriam had so comprehensively beaten in the very different Thames World Sculling Challenge earlier in the year.
+Gillian and Miriam’s regatta started badly when they finished fourth out of five in their heat, 4.42 seconds off qualifying directly for their semi-final.
+This meant that, so unlike the pair or the quad, they had to race a repechage.
+Things looked up when they won this by 2.77 seconds from Romania, but back in the tougher hallenges of the semi-final they came fifth, having held that position throughout the race which was won by the Netherlands, stroked by Pieta van Dishoek whom Miriam had so comprehensively beaten in the very different Thames World Sculling Challenge earlier in the year.

 The reigning world Champions could no longer medal but like the quad, they still had the opportunity to qualify the boat for the Olympics if they could come in the top two in the B final, and they pulled this one out of the bag.
 Second at half way behind the Swiss crew which had beaten them in the semi, they pulled ahead in the third quarter of the race to win by 1.28 seconds.

 Chrid Dodd wrote in Regatta, “The British team’s major disaster was last year’s champion double scullers who… were unable to translate their training feats into races.”